 What I’ve discovered in my own long history of talking with other awkward people is that it’s entirely worth the extra patience and occasional misunderstanding to get to know the fascinating and insightful people trapped behind uncool exteriors.
 Please try to meet us part-way because enjoyable, meaningful communication always depends on the efforts of everyone involved.

 We are now accustomed to seeing people of color suffering at the hands of ill-applied policing techniques on the nightly news.
 A lot of us are still trying to process incidents like these and others are actively defensive on behalf of the blue lives in our communities.
-However, we seem unable to see police mistakes and misconduct through any lens other than race in America at the moment, and that’s leaving out entire vulnerable populations who might not be people of color or people of color who are targeted for reasons other than (and including) race.
+However, we seem unable to see police mistakes and misconduct through any lens other than race in America at the moment, and that’s leaving out entire vulnerable populations who might not be people of color or people of color who are extra vulnerable for reasons other than and including race.

-[PLEASE NOTE: I am NOT saying that we should stop looking at policing through the lens of race, but we do need to add other at-risk types of people to the conversation who keep suffering at the hands of law enforcement and the criminal justice system.
-I am also NOT anti-cop or unaware of the horrific shit police deal with on a grueling daily basis.
-I believe poor training and funding are to blame, as well as a criminal lack of mental health and disability services.]
+[PLEASE NOTE: I am NOT saying that we should stop looking at policing through the lens of race or decenter Black voices, but we do need to add other at-risk types of people to the conversation who keep suffering at the hands of law enforcement and the criminal justice system.]

 For instance, being black in America instantly, visually places you in a marginalized underclass regardless of actual economic status or intent, but there are other ways to enter a targeted group other than having a different skin color.
 Being disabled or mentally affected in any way also puts a person at a greater risk of being victimized by a series of interconnected and deeply broken institutions.
 The other main groups affected by police misconduct are school children and very poor or indigent people of any color.
 God help you if you are some combination of the above.

 Sometimes I think there’s just two types of people in the world – those who’ve been held captive by a hostile force and those who haven’t.
 Either jail is something that makes your favorite shows more interesting to watch or it’s something that changes the course of your life forever.
-And makes all those shows look dumb as hell afterwards.
+And makes all those shows look like propaganda afterwards.